cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 ## Stage 6: Tool sprawl and context rot

 Adding tools felt great, and each tool unlocked new work.
-Then performance **crept downward**: more failures, uneven quality, “it understands but acts confused.”
-The model was not randomly weaker; **context had rotted**.
+Then performance **crept downward**: more failures, uneven quality, “it understands but acts confused.” **Context had rotted**, which matched the symptoms I was seeing.

 Every tool ships with descriptions.
 Tasks got longer.
-History accumulated: prior turns, snippets, code, pasted policy excerpts. **Attention spread across noise.** This is the practical meaning of **context rot** in a product: not mystical, just **too much heterogeneous information competing for the same narrow window**.
+History accumulated: prior turns, snippets, code, pasted policy excerpts. **Attention spread across noise.** This is the practical meaning of **context rot** in a product: **too much heterogeneous information competing for the same narrow window**.

 Anthropic’s [Effective context engineering for AI agents](https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents) helped here.
-At a high level, context engineering is: **for each task class, show the model what it needs, and not more**.
+At a high level, context engineering means: **for each task class, show the model only what it needs**.

 In one copilot we shipped, two modes collided: